-As of December 31, 2014, the water supply system serves seventeen (17) urban barangays and sixteen (16) adjoining rural barangays.
-The total number of household connections is now at 10,940 from the previous year's 10,042.
-Present number of connections is broken down into 10,307 residential and 633 commercial.
+As of December 31, 2015, the water supply system serves seventeen (17) urban barangays and seventeen (17) adjoining rural barangays.
+The total number of household connections is now at 11,788 from the previous year's 10,940.
+It currently serves 11,118 residential and 670 commercial clients.

 Groundwater is the source of water supply in Calapan City.
 A total of six (6) wells are operational with combined capacity of 175.63 liters per second (lps).
-Well B1B, being the newly constructed well station, has commissioned last 09 November 2014 and is also located at Barangay Bayanan 1, where most of the operational wells are situated.